ChiragChrg/Portfolio/README.md

 - Retain the MIT license in all copies or substantial portions of the software.
 - Visible credit is given to **[ChiragChrg](https://github.com/ChiragChrg)** somewhere within your project (e.g., in the README, footer, or documentation).

-Any use that removes visible attribution is a violation of the license terms.
+Proper attribution helps acknowledge the effort invested in this project and upholds the values of integrity, transparency, and the open‑source community.